8 Best Banks for Nonprofits in 2023

 For small nonprofits with a limited number of monthly transactions, Wells Fargo and its Initiate Business Checking may be a great choice.
 It is low-cost banking as long as you don’t exceed free transaction limits.

-Additionally, if you have a minimum daily balance of at least $500, the $10 monthly fee is waived.
+Additionally, if you have a minimum daily balance of at least $500 or an average ledger balance of $1,000, the $10 monthly fee is waived.
 However, you are limited to just 100 free monthly transactions, and excess transactions are 50 cents each.
-So, if you are a nonprofit that exceeds 100 monthly transactions regularly, consider Bank of America or Truist instead.
+So, if you are a nonprofit that exceeds 100 monthly transactions regularly, you should consider Bank of America or Truist instead.

 With more than 4,500 branches and 12,000 ATMs nationwide, Wells Fargo’s biggest advantage is accessibility.
 It is also a full-service bank with business savings, CDs, business lending products, credit cards, and merchant services.
 It even offers 24/7 fraud monitoring and zero-liability debit card protection.

-PNC Bank: Best Nonprofits That Want Financial Wellness Programs for Staff
+PNC Bank: Best for Nonprofits That Want Financial Wellness Programs for Staff

 What We Like